Finiteness of nonzero degree maps between three-manifolds: Introduction

 \section{Introduction}

-Let $M$, $N$ be two orientable closed $3$-manifolds.
-For an integer $d>0$, we say that $M$ \emph{$d$-dominates} $N$ if there is a map $f:M\to N$ of degree $d$ up to sign.
-We say $M$ \emph{dominates} $N$ if $M$ $d$-dominates $N$ for some integer $d>0$.
-In this paper, we prove the following result:
+Let $M$ and $N$ be two orientable closed $3$--manifolds.
+For any nonzero integer $d$, we say that $M$ \emph{$d$--dominates} $N$ if there exists a map $f\colon M\to N$ of degree $\pm d$ up to sign.
+We say that $M$ \emph{dominates} $N$ if $M$ $d$--dominates $N$ for some nonzero integer $d$.